 Bulent O. Yildiz and Carolyn Ee are co-senior authors.

 For affiliations refer to page 18

-Polycystic ovary syndrome (PCOS) is a common metabolic and reproductive condition affecting females of reproductive age.
-The complex interaction of altered hypothalamic-pituitary-ovarian function and
+Polycystic ovary syndrome (PCOS) is a common metabolic and reproductive condition affecting females of reproductive age.1 The complex

 This is an open access article under the terms of the Creative Commons Attribution License, which permits use, distribution and reproduction in any medium, provided the original work is properly cited.